llang777/Human-Biodiversity-OTU-Dashboard/README.md

  The code establishes a GitHub Pages site, with interactive features for selecting differing test subjects, and analyzes their OTUs.
 Demographic information, bubble chart, and bar graph are present for each patient number and sample.

-  D3 is used to read in the sample data from https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json., then transforms the infomation into interactive visuals on a dashboard style layout.
+  D3, JavaScript, HTML, and CSS are used to read in the sample data from https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json., then transforms the infomation into interactive visuals on a dashboard style layout.
+This is an exploratory project.

 ![image](https://github.com/llang777/belly-button-challenge2/assets/146140759/31f8a211-b5b8-455d-aad7-852faf24d15d)